How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 How Long Do Olive Trees Produce Fruit?

 I gave you the answer on how much fruit you can expect from an average olive tree.
 Also, there’s one more question I asked all the time when I was starting, and it’s “How long do olive trees produce fruit?”.
-I didn’t want to plant something that’ll give fruits for 15-20 years only.
+I didn’t want to plant something that would give fruits for 15-20 years only.

 Olive trees may produce fruit even if they’re a few thousand years old.
 If the tree is maintained well, it’ll bear fruit for many years to come.
-So, there’s no time limit, as long as you take care of it, and as long as it’s healthy, it will bear some fruit.
+So, there’s no time limit.
+As long as you take care of it, and as long as it’s healthy, it will bear some fruit.

 Of course, as the tree becomes extremely old, you can’t expect the same amounts of fruits to be harvested each year.
 The number of olives harvested will reduce, but the tree will constantly produce them.